Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Egyptians valued and respected cats, but why did this love begin?
 There are two main reasons.
 First, cats were deeply ingrained in the Egyptians’ beliefs and faith.
 Cat goddesses were worshipped by humans because they believed that these goddesses would bring them fortune and fertility.
 The second reason is due to what the cats provided.

 When the Egyptians would store their produce after a harvest, rodents often ate the crops, which would then be spoiled and useless.
-Cats prevented this from happening by killing the rodents before they could get to the crops.
+Cats prevented this by killing the rodents before they could get to the crops.
 Cats were crucial in securing food for people, so they were adored by the Egyptians, especially when food was scarce.

 Mourning Cats That Died

 The Egyptians loved their cats so much that when one died, they mourned them by shaving off their eyebrows.
 The mourning period would last until their eyebrows grew back.
 If someone killed a cat, they were sentenced to death.
-This was true even if it was an accident.
+This was true, even if it was an accident.

 Cats were often adorned with jewels and fed high-class treats that were fit for royals.
 When cats died, they were dressed in these jewels before being mummified.
 They were also often buried with their owners.